 - Testo-Creme for MEN.
 If you would like to try a topical, rather than capsules or powder, this may be what you are looking for.
 Testo-Creme is applied twice daily and contains a wide array of testosterone-boosting herbs.

 - Optimum Nutrition ZMA.
 ZMA was discussed earlier.
-This brand has the three main ingredients (Zinc, Magnesium Aspartate, and vitamin B-6).
+This brand has three main ingredients (Zinc, Magnesium Aspartate, and vitamin B-6).

 - Anabolic Freak.
 This contains d-aspartic acid (DAA) as its main ingredient.
 The advantage is this: DAA seems to have the ability to promote testosterone production in an entirely different manner than usual.
 This product also can control cortisol and crush excess estrogen production in men